camueller/SmartApplianceEnabler/doc/GPIOSwitch_EN.md

 [Pohltechnik](https://www.pohltechnik.com/de/ssr-relais) also has suitable SSRs and suitable heat sinks.

 #### Wiring example: Switching a 240V device using a solid-state relay
-The structure for switching a 240V device (e.g. pump) using a solid-state relay could look like this:
+The wiring for switching a 240V device (e.g. pump) using a solid-state relay could look like this:

 ![Schaltbeispiel](../pics/SchaltungSSR.jpg)